Centre will consider revoking AFSPA from Jammu and Kashmir, says Amit Shah

 The home minister also said that the Assembly elections in the Union Territory would be held before September.

-The Centre will consider revoking the Armed Forces Special Powers Act from Jammu and Kashmir, Union Home Minister Amit Shah said on Tuesday in an interview with the JK Media Group.
+The Centre will consider revoking the Armed Forces Special Powers Act from Jammu and Kashmir, Union Home Minister Amit Shah said on Tuesday in an interview with Gulistan News.

 The Armed Forces Special Powers Act, or AFSPA, gives Army personnel sweeping powers in disturbed areas to search, arrest and open fire if they deem it necessary for “the maintenance of public order”.
 The entire Union Territory of Jammu and Kashmir has been classified as a disturbed area under the Act.